“Grant me the serenity to accept the things I cannot change,

 3. Accept the past

-Dale Carnegie wrote it so beautifully and so simple in his book: "Don't cry over spilled milk!"
+Dale Carnegie wrote it so beautifully and yet so simple in his book: "Don't cry over spilled milk!"
 And so it is.
 What has happened has happened and has passed, over and out.
 There is no way to change that, no matter how much you get upset or worry about it.
 Accept this and force yourself not to waste your thoughts on it.
-If something didn't go the way you wanted it to, analyze the problem and solve it as described in step 1.
+If something didn't go the way you wanted it to, analyze the problem and solve it as described in the first step.

 4. Face your problems